Vfleitao/crude-server/README.md

 - [x] Allow support for sections (using inline partials)
 - [x] Add Automated scans for code
 - [ ] OpenAPI Support
+- [ ] Use IHostBuilder Interface
+- [	] Improve support for Error Handling